mufasa159/gravity/README.md

 - add occurrence counter
 - track budget if time permits
 - add a way to track the number of times a person is assigned to a location
+- include cycling method for in-person and remote mentors/facilitators